ArchipelagoMW/Archipelago/worlds/zork_grand_inquisitor/docs/setup_en.md

 ## Requirements

 - Windows OS (Hard required.
-Client is using memory reading / writing through kernel)
+Client is using memory reading / writing through Win32 API)
 - A copy of Zork Grand Inquisitor.
 Only the GOG version is supported.
 The Steam version can work with some tinkering but is not officially supported.
 - ScummVM 2.7.1 64-bit (Important: Will not with any other version.
 [Direct Download](https://downloads.scummvm.org/frs/scummvm/2.7.1/scummvm-2.7.1-win32-x86_64.zip))